FERMat-ML/OMatG/README.md

 determined by `os.cpu_count()`.
 This can be changed by setting the `--number_cpus` argument (which is probably most useful in cluster environments).

+## Alex-MP20 dataset

+The Alex-MP20 dataset is too large to be stored in this repository.
+It will be released later.

 ## Curriculum Learning

 Run the following command to use a given configuration file with stochastic interpolants for all datafields 'pos',